However, in this article, we will compare the Cicaplast Baume B5 with another popular spot treatment by La Roche-Posay: the Effaclar Duo.

 La Roche-Posay – Cicaplast Baume B5

-La Roche Posay’s Cicaplast Baume B5 is a soothing cream that can be used on broken, chapped, dry, and damaged skin to help hydrate and repair the skin barrier.
+La Roche Posay’s Cicaplast Baume B5 is a multi-purpose soothing cream that can be used on cracked, chapped, dry, and irritated skin to help hydrate and soothe.

 It’s suitable for adults and children and can be used on all areas of the face and body.

-Some of the main ones include moisturizing and softening shea butter, hydrating glycerin, soothing panthenol, repairing magnesium, anti-inflammatory zinc, as well as Madecassoside, which is one of the main compounds in Centella Asiatica, a soothing and repairing agent that helps strengthen the skin barrier.
+Some of the main ones include softening shea butter, hydrating glycerin, nourishing magnesium, and Madecassoside, which is one of the four main compounds in the plant extract Centella Asiatica, an incredibly soothing and repairing agent that helps strengthen the skin barrier.

 The Cicaplast Baume B5 doesn’t have added fragrance or other fragrant components such as essential oils, and it doesn’t have any scent.